March Break! Here we come!

 10. Follow local traffic laws

 Traffic accidents are the most common cause of death and injury among travellers under the age of 50.
 Familiarize yourself with the local traffic laws and customs, don’t drive under the influence and don’t get in a vehicle where the driver may appear impaired.
-And, if you plan to rent a scooter or moped, always wear a helmet.
+Also, if you plan to rent a scooter or moped, always wear a helmet.

 Protect your holiday with travel insurance